themustafaomar/jsvectormap/docs/basic-example.md

 ---

 ## Using cli
-If you're using `webpack` or something like that you'll need to import the map you want to work with after importing jsvectormap.
+If you're using `webpack` or any module bundler, you need to import the map you want to work with after importing jsvectormap.

-**Notice**: We're using `world_merc` map not `world` in examples
+**Notice**: We're using `world_merc` in the docs not `world` map.

 ```javascript
 @import 'jsvectormap'